 Minors will be able to demonstrate a strong grounding in the interdisciplinary study of South Asia and/or diasporic South Asian communities.
 Through coursework in at least three different disciplines, they will become familiar with the languages, cultures, religions, and histories of South Asia and the South Asian diaspora.

 Requirements for the minor

 The interdisciplinary minor consists of a minimum of six courses (totaling at least 18 credits) from the following list of approved courses.
 One of these courses must be a South Asian survey course or equivalent.
 Not more than three of the six courses can come from any one discipline.
 Cross-listed courses can be counted only once, but may be considered as being in either of the departments in which they are listed.
 Courses taken as part of university-approved study abroad programs in South Asia may be included in the six, subject to the approval of a faculty adviser.

-For further inquiries regarding these requirements, contact Prof. Asher Ghertner, Director of the South Asian Studies Program.
+For further inquiries regarding these requirements, contact Prof. Julia Stephens, Interim Director of the South Asian Studies Program.